LiamAllen/portfolio/README.md

 Simple, fast chat application for small groups.
 Complete with basic features, with support and updates planned in the near future.

-Give it a try on Heroku: https://chatter-cord-82da2429d0a7.herokuapp.com/
+Give it a try: https://chattercord.com

 ### InfinityDice